matdombrock/pico-lua/README.md

-# PICO LUA
+# PICOLUA

-Run a Lua interpreter on an RP2350 Pico board.
+A library that allows for running a Lua interpreter in a C program targeting the pico-sdk (RP2350).

-This is a way to run a Lua *interpreter* not a way to write entire embedded applications in Lua (see [MicroLua](https://github.com/MicroLua/MicroLua) for that).
+This is a way to run a Lua *interpreter* from within your C program.

+This is not a way to write embedded applications fully in Lua (see [MicroLua](https://github.com/MicroLua/MicroLua) for that).
-The core application logic is still written in C / C++.

-## How this works
+## Lua Patching

 This works by downloading the Lua source code and modifying it to work with the Pico SDK.

-The main file being replaced is loslib.c which is the Lua OS library.
+The main file being replaced is `loslib.c` which contains the Lua OS library.

 See `patch_lua.sh` and `./lua_patches` for more info.

+The patched Lua build can be found in `./lib/lua` after running `./patch_lua.sh`.

-## Use
+## Setup

+Before you can build the example code, you need to run a few setup scripts.
 ```bash
 # Install deps (Fedora only)
 # If you have built pico software before, you can likely skip this step